siripragadashashank/LoRA/README.md

-# LoRA: Low-Rank Adaptation of Large Language Models
+# LoRA: Low-Rank Adaptation

 This repository contains the implementation of LoRA (Low-Rank Adaptation), a technique proposed by researchers at Microsoft Corporation for adapting large-scale language models to specific tasks efficiently.
 LoRA reduces the number of trainable parameters and GPU memory requirements, making it feasible to adapt models like GPT-3 for various downstream tasks without significant computational overhead.
+In this repo, we will try to understand the effectiveness of LoRA on a simple 3-layer neural net.

 ## Abstract